We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Parkinson’s disease is a neurological condition that affects a wide range of functions.
 The changes that occur can have a significant impact on the physical and mental aspects of a person’s life.

-The hallmark signs of Parkinson’s disease (PD) are a tremor, slow movement, and rigidity.
-In addition, difficulty with coordination, a number of non-motor symptoms, and other complications are common.
+The hallmark symptoms of Parkinson’s disease are tremors, slow movements, and rigidity.
+A person may also have difficulty with coordination, various non-motor symptoms, and other complications.

 However, there are ways to manage many of these complications.
-Doing so can ensure a better quality of life for a person with PD.
+Doing so effectively can contribute to a better quality of life for a person with Parkinson’s disease.

-Find out more about the complications of Parkinson’s disease and what you can do about them.
+Learn more about some of the complications associated with Parkinson’s disease and what to do about them.

-As PD affects the muscles, a person’s speech can become softer and harder to understand.
-Over time, changes in thinking ability can make it harder to communicate.
-This can make it hard to join in social activities.
+As Parkinson’s disease affects the muscles, a person’s speech can become softer and more difficult to understand.
+Over time, changes in thinking ability can also make it harder for them to communicate.
+Social and other activities can become challenging.

-A study published in the BMJ Open in 2017 notes that speech therapy is important for keeping people communicating effectively.
-It can help to improve or maintain a person’s quality of life.
+One study from 2017 notes that speech therapy is important for helping people continue to communicate effectively.
+This can help improve or maintain a person’s quality of life.

-Chewing and swallowing difficulties can occur, especially during the later stages of the disease.
-These can be due to changes in function either in the autonomic nervous system or the muscles in the throat, known as the pharyngeal muscles.
+Chewing and swallowing difficulties can also occur, especially during the later stages of the condition.
+These can result from changes in the autonomic nervous system or the muscles in the throat, known as the pharyngeal muscles.

-The person may also produce too much saliva or they may not be able to swallow the saliva easily.
-This can lead to drooling, which can be embarrassing for the individual.
+A person may also produce too much saliva, or they may not be able to swallow the saliva easily.
+This can lead to drooling, which they may find embarrassing.

-Depression can occur with PD, and it can make symptoms worse.
+Depression can occur with Parkinson’s disease, and it can make the symptoms worse.